solderq35/340-test/README.md

 ```
 4. Optional:
 Consider inserting your new webpages (as defined by {entityname}.js) into public > index.html to make site easier to navigate.

+## INSERT Page Construction Tips
+These are the lines I edited.
+You can compare the originals (https://github.com/knightsamar/cs340_sample_nodejs_app/blob/master/people.js) and https://github.com/knightsamar/cs340_sample_nodejs_app/blob/master/views/people.handlebars

+If the line references here break due to later edits, ah well.
+#### For views > `people.handlebars`

+/people webpage on Flip

+**Note: Filter and Delete on this page are NOT updated**

+In line 7, you need to edit `First name: <input type="text" name="ATTRIBUTE1"><br>`, where ATTRIBUTE1 = the first attribute you want inserted.

+In line 10, you need to edit `<option value="{{ATTRIBUTE2}}">{{manufacturer}}</option>` where ATTRIBUTE2 = second attribute you want inserted.

+On line 9, edit this to be
+`#each HANDLEBARNAME`
+where HANDLEBARNAME = handlebar file name of the entity you want (check "views" folder).

+On lines 39 to 42, fill out the row names of table you want.

+On lines 47 to 49, fill in the attributes you want listed in the SELECT table.

+#### For people.js file
+Line 17: change `mysql.pool.query("SELECT * from ENTITYNAME", function(error, results, fields){`

+Where ENTITYNAME = entity name as defined in SQL data dump.

+Line 22: Change 	`context.HANDLEBARNAME = results;`

+Where HANDLEBARNAME = name of relevant handlebar file (check "views" folder)

+Line 142: Change 	`console.log(req.body.HANDLEBARNAME)`

+Line 145: Change `var sql = "INSERT INTO ENTITYNAME (ATTRIBUTE1,ATTRIBUTE2) VALUES (?,?)";`

+Where ENTITYNAME and ATTRIBUTE1,2 are as they are defined in SQL data dump.

+Line 146: Change `var inserts = [req.body.ATTRIBUTE1, req.body.ATTRIBUTE2];`

+Line 165: `var inserts = [req.body.ATTRIBUTE1, req.body.ATTRIBUTE2];`